-Ondo Guber: Akeredolu, Deputy, SSG crisis deepens – The Sun Nigeria
+Ondo guber: Akeredolu, deputy, SSG crisis deepens – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-The frosty relationship between the Ondo State Governor, Mr Rotimi Akeredolu, his deputy, Agboola Ajayi and the Secretary to the State Government (SSG) Mr Ifedayo Abegunde may have deepened as the two principal officers of the state government have continued to boycott government functions.
+The frosty relationship between the Ondo State Governor, Rotimi Akeredolu, his deputy, Agboola Ajayi and the Secretary to the State Government (SSG), Ifedayo Abegunde, may have deepened as the two principal officers have continued to boycott government functions.

-Both Akeredolu and Abegunde had reportedly been at loggerhead for over a month over issues bothering on the second term ambition of the Governor.
+Both Akeredolu and Abegunde had reportedly been at loggerheads over issues bordering on the second term ambition of the governor.

-The state Deputy Governor, Mr Agboola Ajayi and Akeredolu are also said to be at war over issues relating to the next governorship election in the state.
+Ajayi and Akeredolu are also said to be at war over issues relating to the next governorship election.

-It was alleged that Ajayi is making moves to join the Peoples Democratic Party (PDP) to contest the governorship election and he has not denied the allegation openly.
+It was alleged that Ajayi is making moves to join the Peoples Democratic Party to contest the governorship and he has not denied the allegation openly.

-In his own case, the SSG is not hidding the frosty relationship between him and the Governor as he often shun government activities and political programmes of Governor Akeredolu.
+On his part, the SSG is not hiding the frosty relationship between him and the governor as he often shunned government activities and political programmes of Akeredolu.

-He also shunned an event organized by Ibi Giga Ambassadors, a group championing the second term bid of Akeredolu.
+He also shunned an event organised by Ibi Giga Ambassadors, a group championing the second term bid of Akeredolu.

 The SSG was equally absent at a programme where vehicles were presented to supporters of Governor Akeredolu at the weekend.

-Unlike Akeredolu’s Deputy, Agboola Ajayi who was said to be at the verge of joining the PDP, Abegunde was allegedly working for Dr Segun Abraham, a governorship aspirant of the APC.
+Unlike Ajayi, who was said to be at the verge of joining the PDP, Abegunde was allegedly working for Segun Abraham, a governorship aspirant of the All Progressives Congress.

-Although the SSG has not resigned his appointment from the cabinet of Akeredolu, it was alleged that he was planning to be running mate of Abraham.
+Although the SSG has not resigned his appointment from the cabinet, it was alleged that he was planning to be running mate of Abraham.

 Leave a Reply